ryan-mcclue/ryan-mcclue/src/knowledge.md

 Adding dividers/pre-scalers into this circuit allows to get programmable voltage.
 So, a combination of stable crystal (however generate relatively slow signal, e.g. 100MHz) and high frequency RC oscillators (a type of VCO; voltage controlled oscillator)

-TODO(Ryan): Why is a floating pin also called high impedance?
-To avoid power dissipation and unknown state, drive with external source, e.g. ground or voltage.

-Pull-up/down resistors are to used for unconnected input pins to avoid floating state So, a pull-down will have the pin (when in an unconnected state) to ground, i.e. 0V when switch is not on
+So, a pull-down will have the pin (when in an unconnected state) to ground, i.e. 0V when switch is not on

 Vdd (drain, power supply to chip)